Marshall Fire: Progression

 Wind gusts of 115 mph were reported, and the fire extent was an estimated 1600 acre by 5:00 p.m. and had increased to 6,200 acre by 10:00 a.m. on December 31.

-On the night of December 31 – January 1, heavy snowfall put an end to the fire.
+On the night of December 31–January 1, heavy snowfall put an end to the fire.

-Impacts
+Effects

-In response to the fires, Governor Jared Polis declared a state of emergency around 3:15 p.m.
-MST on the day of the outbreak and ordered a ground delay at Denver International Airport.
+In response to the fires, Governor Jared Polis declared a state of emergency around 3:15 p.m. on the day of the outbreak and ordered a ground delay at Denver International Airport.
 U.S. president Joe Biden responded to the fire by permitting the Federal Emergency Management Agency to assist.
 For those affected by the fires, Colorado Chamber President and CEO Loren Furman announced that the Colorado Chamber was united to help members and all local businesses and residents impacted by the fire.
 The Northwest Chamber Alliance created a website that centralized resources for businesses for federal and state aid, local resources, and donation information.

 Casualties

 Eight burn injuries were confirmed in Boulder County.
-One person, identified as Robert Sharpe, 69, was identified as killed.
-A woman identified as Nadine Turnbull, 91, is missing and presumed dead.
-Though over 1,000 pets are estimated to have perished, surprisingly only two horses, two goats and nine cows were killed.
-Even though much of the land burned was grazing land, dedicated rescuers save hundreds of other livestock.
+Two people were killed.
+Over 1,000 pets are estimated to have perished, as well as two horses, two goats and nine cows.
+Even though much of the land burned was grazing land, rescuers saved hundreds of other livestock.

 Evacuations and closures

-Over thirty-seven thousand five hundred residents, employees and shoppers safely evacuated.
+Over 37,500 residents, employees and shoppers safely evacuated.
 Ten evacuation notices were posted by Boulder County during the event.
+The results from a questionnaire study indicate that almost 70% of the householders in the area decided to evacuate.
 The Colorado Department of Transportation closed multiple lanes and roadways as a result of crashes and the fires themselves; U.S. Route 36 was closed in both directions from Boulder to Broomfield and a portion of Colorado State Highway 470 was closed entirely near Morrison.
 Safety warnings were also issued for travelers on a stretch of Interstate 70 between Golden and Georgetown and Colorado State Highway 93 was temporarily closed for 40 minutes in the late morning.

 Damage

-An estimated 1084 structures, including houses, a hotel and at least one shopping center, burned as a result of the Marshall Fire, and another 149 were damaged.
+An estimated 1,084 structures, including houses, a hotel and at least one shopping center, burned as a result of the Marshall Fire, and another 149 were damaged.
 Less than 12 hours after igniting, the fire surpassed the 2013 Black Forest Fire as the state's most destructive in terms of structures lost.
 Later estimates place the total damage surpassing $2 billion.